 Magnetic fusion research at GA has led to vital scientific discoveries as well as spinoff technologies that have advanced the state of the art in medical diagnostics, transportation, semiconductors, electronics, and defense applications.
-GA is a key partner in ITER — one of the largest scientific programs in history — which seeks to demonstrate the scientific and technological feasibility of fusion power, a potentially limitless source of clean energy.
+GA operates the DIII-D National Fusion Facility, the largest magnetic fusion research facility operating in the U.S., for the Department of Energy.
+GA is also a key partner in ITER — one of the largest scientific programs in history — which seeks to demonstrate the scientific and technological feasibility of fusion power, a potentially limitless source of clean energy.
 From these initiatives, GA has developed a comprehensive portfolio of fusion and magnet technologies and services that it provides to both public- and private-sector clients.

 GA is fabricating the Central Solenoid for the international ITER project, an unprecedented scientific partnership that aims to demonstrate the feasibility of fusion power as a clean-energy resource on a global scale.

 - Coil Winding

 - Coil Joining

 Tokamak Operations and Engineering

 GA provides a wide array of fusion technology products from gas injection systems to diagnostics and imaging.

 - Mechanical Systems